xdrip/xdrip_docs/docs/install/webfollower.md

    Create another account for the follower app.

 !!!warning  "Account lock risk"
     Do **not** use your main account credentials!

-Make sure you have readings
+Make sure you have readings.
-You can then uninstall the follower app
+You can then uninstall the follower app.
+You might need to reinstall it to authenticate your follower if data stops displaying in xDrip+.

 ### Configure xDrip+ web follower